Tech Square with spray painted crosswalk for PARKing Day

 GTAs and GRAs

 Graduate Teaching Assistantships (GTAs) and Graduate Research Assistantships (GRAs) engage planning graduate students in part-time teaching or research duties under faculty direction.
-Both pay a stipend and waive all but a limited portion of tuition.
+Both pay a stipend and waive a portion of tuition.
+GTA/GRA monthly stipend dollar amounts for the 2024-2025 academic year are as follows:

 Other areas on campus, including the research centers, hire GRAs and GTAs on a semester basis.
 It is possible to work as a GRA or GTA without receiving an assistantship with your admissions offer, though it is not a guarantee.